NPC-NTNU-Project-Codebase/.github/profile/README.md

   Shared materials from NTNU courses (lectures, exercises, exams, etc.) that can support your studies and research.

 - **Research Codebases**
-  Experimental and production-level repositories for robotics algorithms, mission planning, path planning, and system integration.
+  Experimental and production-level repositories for robotics algorithms, made in house or adapted from open-source projects.

 ---